osm-search/Nominatim/docs/admin/Installation.md

 ### Downloading the latest release

-You can download the [latest release from nominatim.org](https://nominatim.org/downloads/).
+If you want to build Nominatim from source, then you can download the [latest release from nominatim.org](https://nominatim.org/downloads/).
 The release contains all necessary files.
 Just unpack it.

+Note that you don't need to do this when you install Nominatim from pip directly.

 ### Downloading the latest development version